-- (b) Another distinction is that the four andakaranas are four different functions, one not capable of performing the function of another or all the rest.
-That which stands above, cognizant of all the four, is the soul. - (e) It was before observed that the soul was of the form of Sri Panchatchara and the latter was stated as synonymous with Pranava.
+(b).
+Another distinction is that the four and a karana are four different functions, one not capable of performing the function of another or all the rest.
+That which stands above, cognizant of all the four, is the soul.

+(c).
+It was before observed that the soul was of the form of Sri Panchatchara and the latter was stated as synonymous with Pranava.
 The symbol of Vinthu is a circle and that of Natham is a line.
-These two in fact, constitute the Pranava symbol-or a and the latter will be seen as the same as Pillayar shuli; no Tamil man will begin a smallest piece of writing without prefixing Pillayar shuli.
-The significance being forgotten, it is thought of as a sectarian symbol and the bigoted, among Vaishnavas to whom the Pranava is as important, begin now to use instead.
-Why it is called Pillayar shuli is, because God-Ganesha, represents Pure Sat, Brahm and the elephent Head is Pranava symbol.
+These two in fact, constitute the Pranava symbol o- or a and the latter will be seen is the same as Pillayar shuli;

+No Tamil man will begin the smallest piece of writing without prefixing Pillayar shuli.
+The significance being forgotten, it is thought of as a sectarian symbol, and the bigoted among Vaishnavas to whom the Pranava is as important, begin now to use of instead.
+Why it is called Pillayar shuli is, because God, Ganesha, represents Pure Sat, Brahm and the elephant Head is the Pranava symbol.
 Cf. the popular Tamil couplet.

-The popular Sanskrit slokas in praise of Ganesha also describe Him as $Pranava\ Sworupi$.
+The popular Sanscrit slokas in praise of Ganesha also describe Him as Pranava Sorupi.
 The illustration contained in this stanza is a beautiful one.